HOME SCHOOL or ON-LINE 6-12 CREATIVE WRITING CURRICULUM:

 Mike Riley, Former Superintendent Bellevue Public Schools, WA

-Initial activities like these develop confidence, pride in new learning, and jump start student understanding of what quality writing looks and feels like.
+Initial activities like these develop confidence, and jump start student understanding of the possibilities.

-This curriculum leads students to life long proficiency in language awareness and use.
-It’s not what you are used to.
+This curriculum leads to life long writing proficiency.
 It is absolutely transformative.